LogtalkDotOrg/logtalk3/manuals/_sources/libraries/overview.rst.txt

 with sample code for selected backend Prolog compilers for initializing Logtalk processes such that each process uses a unique scratch directory therefore allowing parallel process execution (e.g. for usage at continuous integration servers).
+Starting with Logtalk 3.48.0, this setup is only required in general when running with the ``clean`` flag turned off.
 See the comments in the file itself for usage instructions.

 Library documentation
 ---------------------